Residence Hall Medical Accommodations

 SEU reserves the right to require a second opinion to confirm the diagnosis and/or treatment plan.
 SEU also reserves the right to determine that a student's health condition and/or behavior is of a severity that precludes the student's ability to remain a resident of SEU.

-The student is required to have their licensed physical/mental health professional complete the Housing Accommodation Form.
-Forms must be sent to the Office of Accessibility Services by April 1 for returning students and July 1 for new students.
+To begin an application for a single medical room, please click on this Special Housing Request Form.
+The student is required to have their licensed physical/mental health professional complete the Special Housing Request Physician Form This must be attached with supporting documentation to the Housing Request Form.
+Forms must be uploaded to the jotform or sent to the Office of Accessibility Services by July 1st.

-If a single medical room is assigned to a student based upon medical documentation supplied to SEU, SEU will waive the single room rate.
-When a student is assigned to a medical room, SEU expects that the student will be receiving treatment from a licensed physical/mental health professional for the medical condition for which the medical room was granted.
+If a single medical room is assigned to a student based upon medical documentation supplied to Accessibility Services , SEU will waive the single room rate, and the student will be charged at the double occupancy rate.
+When a student is assigned to a medical single room, SEU expects that the student will be receiving treatment from a licensed physical/mental health professional for the medical condition for which the medical room was granted.
 Further, it is expected that the student's primary health care provider will consult with appropriate SEU health or counseling professionals.

 Note: All requests for medical rooms and/or air conditioning, when granted, are for the academic year, and must be requested for the following academic year based upon the above guidelines.